In my Austria Travel Guide I’m going to share my favourite travel destinations from Vienna. It will increase your radius of exploring Austria, too.

-Use the Austrian Railway search widget at the bottom of this post to find train timestables and book tickets.
-If you’d like to get things sorted and have 7 days at hand for Austria, consider a railway tour from Vienna to Salzburg, Innsbruck and Swarovski Crystal Worlds (photo) with accommodation in 4-star hotels.
+You can use the Austrian Railway search widget at the end of this post to find train timestables and book tickets.
+If you’d like to get things sorted and have 7 days at hand for Austria, consider a railway tour from Vienna to Salzburg, Innsbruck and Swarovski Crystal Worlds.

 1. Austria Travel Guide: Wachau Valley